Magicking/6120.eu/content/posts/analyzing-ordinal-github-issues.md

 # Conclusion

 It's a simple tool to help get an overview of the issues in a repository.
 It helps to get in the know before diving the details but there are some limitation to this simple example:
- - The limitation encountered was the model, the only one available is GPT3 which is the legacy one
+ - The limitation encountered was the model, the only one available is GPT3 which is the legacy one.
- - The number of tokens you can feed the model, even with a larger model there is a limitation therefor a compression on the body and comments could be applied when number of token feed is close to the model limitation
+ - The number of tokens you can feed the model, even with a larger model there is a limitation therefor a compression on the body and comments could be applied when number of token feed is close to the model limitation or some kind of chunking.
- - The prompt is not perfect, sometimes it's does not generate a valid JSON output, but it's a good start.
+ - The prompt is far from perfect, sometimes it's does not generate a valid JSON output, but it's a good start, the basic features are present.

  Was it worth it?
-I think so, leaning in a project is a time consuming activity and not that much productive in terms of deliverables.
+Yes, leaning in a project is a time consuming activity and not that much productive in terms of deliverables.
- Here it took me 6 hours to get a deliverable, the software to produce it while giving me a shareable quick overview of a large corpus of various issues in the repository.
+ Here it took ~6 hours to get a deliverable, the software to produce it (another deliverable) while giving us a shareable quick overview of a large corpus of various issues in the repository.
 And the OPEX development cost was almost zero.

 ![cost](/img/posts/analyzing-ordinal-github-issues/2023-03-18-090227_857x138_scrot.png)